Graduate Department of Biomedical Sciences

 Admission Requirements

-To apply for the PhD in Biomedical Sciences Program, students should contact the College of Medicine's Office of Research and Graduate Programs at (850) 645-6420 or visit the program's Website (https://med.fsu.edu/phd/home) for other contact information.
+To apply for the PhD in Biomedical Sciences Program, students should visit the College of Medicine's Office of Research and Graduate Programs website (https://med.fsu.edu/phd/home).
 A prospective candidate must 1) have or be a candidate for a baccalaureate degree from an accredited college or university and be in good standing at the last institution attended, 2) have a minimum GPA of 3.0 (on a 4.0 scale), and 3) submit Graduate Record Examinations (GRE) scores.
+In place of a GRE score applicants may request a GRE waiver if all criteria are met.
 Applicants whose native language is not English and who have not received a degree from an English language institution are required to take the Test of English as a Foreign Language (TOEFL), receiving a minimum score of 80 on the Internet based (IB) test or 550 for the paper test.
 Special admission consideration may be requested for students with disabilities.
 Applicants must also send all required material to the University Admission Office at https://admissions.fsu.edu/gradapp.

 Degree Requirements